From the Terrace: Plot

 After an ugly argument with his wife, Alfred goes to Pennsylvania.
-Invited to dinner at Benziger's home, he meets Natalie (Ina Balin), the man's beautiful and compassionate daughter.
+Invited to dinner at Benziger's home, he meets Natalie, the man's beautiful and compassionate daughter.
 Feeling lonely, Alfred impetuously invites Natalie on a date, but she refuses because he is married.
 However, she later reconsiders and meets him at a drive-in movie the following evening.

-Alfred confides to Natalie that her warmth and generosity has made him realize what a sham his marriage is.
+Alfred confides to Natalie that her warmth and generosity have made him realize what a sham his marriage is.
 They share a kiss, but Natalie still believes they must end this relationship before it goes any further.

 Upon returning to New York, Alfred is immediately summoned to MacHardie's office.
 He is informed that Mary has been having an affair with Dr. Roper.
-But the archly conservative MacHardie warns Alfred that he will not tolerate divorce within his firm.
+However, the archly conservative MacHardie warns Alfred that he will not tolerate divorce within his firm.
 MacHardie also assigns him to analyze the Nassau Aircraft Corp., his former firm, as a possible investment.

 One night while leaving a party with his wife, Alfred unexpectedly encounters Natalie in front of the hotel.
-Sensing that Alfred and Natalie were intimate, Mary vindictively calls Roper and makes a date with him.
+Sensing that Alfred and Natalie are intimate, Mary vindictively calls Roper and makes a date with him.
 Alfred goes to meet Natalie and tells her that, although he is estranged from Mary, his career prevents him from requesting a divorce.

 Alfred begins to investigate Nassau Aircraft's business practices.
 Duffy, who has become unethically involved with Nassau and will reap a financial windfall if MacHardie invests in the company, threatens to blackmail Alfred unless he suppresses his report.

 Alfred and Natalie meet for a tryst in a hotel room.
-Photographers hired by Duffy burst in and capture their indiscretion.
+Photographers hired by Duffy burst in and captured their indiscretion.
 Natalie, uncertain if Alfred's main concern is to save her reputation or his career, decides to leave.
 Mary suggests to her husband that they share an open marriage, seeing whomever they please.
 The scandalous photos are delivered to Alfred at his home.

 At work the next day, MacHardie ushers in Mary to celebrate Alfred's surprise promotion to partner.
 Alfred rises and denounce MacHardie's hypocrisy of placing success and social position above personal responsibility and happiness.
 Alfred then issues the uncensored report exposing Duffy's duplicity and walks out.
 Mary runs after him, but it is too late.
-He leaves her for good and returns to Natalie's home for a new life.
+He leaves her for good and returns to Natalie's home for a new life -- with his wedding ring now missing from his finger.